Signed in as:

 For the last six years, up to 200 Middle and High school students each year have converged at the Kennedy Space Center in February to compete in the Astronaut Challenge.
 Teams from as far south as Miami to as far north as Savanah, Georgia have traveled to Titusville to see who has the right stuff.
 In 2015 and 2017 guest teams from Dublin, Ireland traveled to the Kennedy Space Center to compete in the competition.

-Event one is a hands-on challenge where students are provided an aerospace related problem.
+Challenge Two is a hands-on challenge where students are provided an aerospace related problem.
 Working as two teams – mission control and Skylab flight crew - they are required to use teamwork and collaboration to solve a series of challenges and reach a solution.

-Event Two previously known as the Lab Challenge, is a physical design challenge to solve a specific space-related issue.
+Part One - a physical design challenge to solve a specific space-related issue.
 Teams submit a typed design proposal due approximately 2 weeks before the finals competition and present their solution, including a prototype model, to a team of judges during the competition.

-Event Four consists of two rounds (including run-offs and finals) where team members work in pairs to perform one of three types of landings of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.
+Challenge Four consists of two rounds (including run-offs and finals) where team members work in pairs to perform one of three types of landings of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.

 The all-volunteer staff of the Student Astronaut Challenge is continually looking for educational partners and sponsors to support the challenge and help this worthwhile program grow.
 If you are interested feel free to contact us.